-In order to be able to tell with which kind of film the camera is loaded, a "tell-tale" indicator is fitted on the rewind knob of the CONTAX.
-It can be set either on daylight or artificial light, colour film or black-and-white film, and in addition on the film speed in ASA exposure index numbers (degrees DIN).
+In order to be able to tell with which kind of film the camera is loaded, a "tell-tale" indicator is fitted on the rewind knob of the CONTAX It can be set either on daylight or artificial light, colour film or black-and-white film, and in addition, on the film speed in ASA exposure index numbers (degrees DIN).

-When the CONTAX camera is loaded with film, it will only be possible to turn the rewind button in the direction of the arrow engraved on top of housing for a short stretch, or not at all the film.
-In such cases it is possible to change from one kind of film to another by winding and releasing the shutter twice in order to transport the exposed film into the cassette
+When the CONTAX camera is loaded with film, it will only be possible to turn the rewind button (18) in the direction of the arrow on top of housing for a short stretch, or not at all.